mdqinc/SDL_GameControllerDB/README.md

 A community source database of game controller mappings to be used with SDL2 Game Controller functionality.

 ## SDL Variants
+gamecontrollerdb.txt : For games or engines using the SDL >= 2.0.6 format.
+This is the most recent version.

 gamecontrollerdb_205.txt: For games or engines using the SDL >= 2.0.5 format.
 There are no range or inversion modifiers (+,-,~).

 gamecontrollerdb_204.txt